 Organisations must make a reasonable effort to ensure that the personal data they collect is accurate and complete, if the personal data is likely to be used by the organisation to make a decision that affects the individual or is likely to be disclosed by the organisation to another organisation.

-An organisation must make reasonable security arrangements to protect personal data in its possession or under its control, in order to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks; and (2) the loss of any storage medium or device on which personal data is stored.
+An organisation must make reasonable security arrangements to protect personal data in its possession or under its control, in order to prevent (1) unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks; and (2) the loss of any storage medium or device on which personal data is stored.